Hammersmith nude murders: In fiction

 The crime novel Goodbye Piccadilly, Farewell Leicester Square (1969), written by Arthur La Bern, is loosely based on the case.
 The book was adapted for the Alfred Hitchcock movie Frenzy (1972).

-The case also inspired The Fiend (1972), in which a misogynistic serial killer leaves his naked victims across London.
+The case inspired horror film The Fiend (1972), in which a misogynistic serial killer leaves his naked victims across London.

 The crime novel Bad Penny Blues (2009) by Cathi Unsworth is closely based on the case.